First interview with creative writer: Angela Petch

-Guest Angela Petch tells me her love affair with Italy was born at the age of seven when she moved with her family to Rome where they lived for six years.
+Today’s Guest Angela Petch tells me her love affair with Italy was born at the age of seven when she moved with my family to Rome where they lived for six years.
 Her father worked for the Commonwealth War Graves Commission and made sure the family learned Italian and visited many places during that time.

 Later on she studied Italian at the University of Kent at Canterbury and afterwards worked in Sicily, where she met my husband.
 His Italian mother and British father met in Urbino in 1944 and married after a war-time romance.